Hadley cell: Energetics and transport

 The Hadley circulation also transports planetary angular momentum poleward due to Earth's rotation.
 Because the trade winds are directed opposite the Earth's rotation, eastward angular momentum is transferred to the atmosphere via frictional interaction between the winds and topography.
 The Hadley cell then transfers this angular momentum through its upward and poleward branches.
-The poleward branch accelerates and is deflected east in both the northern and southern hemispheres due to the Coriolis force and the conservation of angular momentum, resulting in a zonal jet stream above the descending branch of the Hadley cell.
+The poleward branch accelerates and is deflected east in both the Northern and Southern hemispheres due to the Coriolis force and the conservation of angular momentum, resulting in a zonal jet stream above the descending branch of the Hadley cell.
 The formation of such a jet implies the existence of a thermal wind balance supported by the amplification of temperature gradients in the jet's vicinity resulting from the Hadley circulation's poleward heat advection.
-The subtropical jet in the upper troposphere coincides with where the Hadley cell meets the Ferrell cell.
+The subtropical jet in the upper troposphere coincides with where the Hadley cell meets the Ferrel cell.
 The strong wind shear accompanying the jet presents a significant source of baroclinic instability from which waves grow; the growth of these waves transfers heat and momentum polewards.
 Atmospheric eddies extract westerly angular momentum from the Hadley cell and transport it downward, resulting in the mid-latitude westerly winds.

 Formulation and discovery

-The broad structure and mechanism of the Hadley circulationcomprising convective cells moving air due to temperature differences in a manner influenced by the Earth's rotationwas first proposed by Edmund Halley in 1685 and George Hadley in 1735.
+The broad structure and mechanism of the Hadley circulation—comprising convective cells moving air due to temperature differences in a manner influenced by the Earth's rotation—was first proposed by Edmund Halley in 1685 and George Hadley in 1735.
 Hadley had sought to explain the physical mechanism for the trade winds and the westerlies; the Hadley circulation and the Hadley cells are named in honor of his pioneering work.
 Although Hadley's ideas invoked physical concepts that would not be formalized until well after his death, his model was largely qualitative and without mathematical rigor.
 Hadley's formulation was later recognized by most meteorologists by the 1920s to be a simplification of more complicated atmospheric processes.
 The Hadley circulation may have been the first attempt to explain the global distribution of winds in Earth's atmosphere using physical processes.
-However, Hadley's hypothesis could not be verified without observations of winds in the upper-atmosphere.
+However, Hadley's hypothesis could not be verified without observations of winds in the upper atmosphere.
 Data collected by routine radiosondes beginning in the mid-20th century confirmed the existence of the Hadley circulation.